Hello Girls of World War I

 Army Signal Corps Telephone Operator Miss Hortense Levy of Philadelphia Dressed in Uniform, circa 1918.

-More than 7,600 women volunteered for the 100 positions described above, and the first recruits took the Army oath on January 15, 1918.
+A staggering number of more than 7,600 women volunteered for the 100 positions described above, and the first recruits took the Army oath on January 15, 1918, marking a significant moment in history.

 In America, women primarily made up the workforce of civilian telephone operators.
 Nearly 10,000 women applied to fill Pershing's request.
-Those accepted into the program underwent a challenging selection process and agreed to serve for the war duration.
+Those accepted into the program underwent a challenging selection process and made a profound decision to serve for the entire duration of the war, demonstrating their unwavering commitment.

-The women were evaluated on tests similar to those given to Army officer candidates.
-Then they were individually investigated by the Secret Service.
+The women were evaluated on tests similar to those of Army officer candidates.
+Then, the Secret Service conducted thorough individual investigations, underscoring the seriousness and rigor of the selection process.

 Group of "Hello Girls" Standing in Front of a Building in France, ca 1918.

-Like nurses and doctors at the time, female Signal Corps members had relative rather than traditional ranks and were ranked as Operator, Supervisor, or Chief Operator.
+Like nurses and doctors at the time, female Signal Corps members had relative rather than traditional ranks.
+They were ranked as Operators, Supervisors, or Chief Operators.
 When promoted, the women were required to swear the Army oath again.

-Of approximately 1,750 applicants, the Army trained 450 women, and 233 ultimately sent overseas to serve as telephone operators.
-Colloquially dubbed "Hello Girls," these women were primarily stationed in England and France (and Germany after the Armistice was signed); some were stationed to work on the front lines in locations such as Saint Mihiel and Souilly, France.
+Of approximately 1,750 applicants, the Army trained 450 women, and 233 were ultimately sent overseas to serve as telephone operators.
+Colloquially dubbed "Hello Girls," these women were primarily stationed in England and France (and Germany after the Armistice was signed); some were stationed to work on the front lines in locations such as Saint-Mihiel and Souilly, France.

 Typical Operating Unit at One of the Posts in France of the US Army Signal Corps Telephone Operators, 1918.